rozek/node-red-ai-toolkit/README.md

 #### send_ui_reset ####

+sends a "Reset" request to the attached UI, optionally along with explicit default settings.
+It is up to the UI to ignore this message or react properly.

 (t.b.w.)

 #### send_ui_state ####

+sends an application-specific "state" object to the attached UI.
+It is up to the UI to ignore this message or react properly.

 (t.b.w.)

 #### send_ui_data ####

+sends an application-specific "data" object to the attached UI.
+It is up to the UI to ignore this message or react properly.

 (t.b.w.)

 #### send_ui_known_model_list ####

+sends a list of all _known_ AI models (and their characteristics) to the attached UI.
+It is up to the UI to ignore this message or react properly.

 (t.b.w.)

 #### send_ui_available_model_list ####

+sends a list of all actually _available_ AI models (and their characteristics) to the attached UI.
+It is up to the UI to ignore this message or react properly.

 (t.b.w.)

 #### send_ui_download_progress ####

+sends a "download progress" message for a given URL to the attached UI.
+It is up to the UI to ignore this message or react properly.

 (t.b.w.)

 #### send_ui_notice ####

+sends a "notice" message of a given type (either `error`, `warning` or `info`) to the attached UI.
+It is up to the UI to ignore this message or react properly.

 (t.b.w.)

 #### send_ui_message_list ####

+sends a complete (chat) message list to the attached UI.
+It is up to the UI to ignore this message or react properly.

 (t.b.w.)

 #### send_ui_progress ####

+sends an "action progress" message to the attached UI.
+It is up to the UI to ignore this message or react properly.

 (t.b.w.)

 #### send_ui_data_request ####

+sends a "data request" message to the attached UI by which an action requests additional input from the user.
+The UI should handle this message (usually by displaying the request and waiting for the user to enter some text) and send the user input back (see below).

 (t.b.w.)

 #### send_ui_response ####

+sends the ultimate response of an action to the attached UI.
+The UI should append this response in its internal (chat) message list or update a previous version of that response.

 (t.b.w.)

 #### process_ui_model_choice ####

+processes an incoming "model choice" message from the attached UI containing the AI model the user has chosen.

 (t.b.w.)

 #### process_ui_download_continuation ####

+processes an incoming "download continuation" message from the attached UI for a given URL asking the toolkit to start or continue a download from that URL.

 (t.b.w.)

 #### process_ui_download_cancellation ####

+processes an incoming "download cancellation" message from the attached UI for a given URL asking the toolkit to cancel a download from that URL.

 (t.b.w.)

 #### process_ui_data_response ####

+processes an incoming "data response" message from the attached UI containing the user's response to a previously issued "data request" message (see above).

 (t.b.w.)

 #### process_ui_request ####

+processes an incoming "action request" message from the attached UI asking the toolkit to perform a given operation (such as a text completion).

 (t.b.w.)

 #### process_ui_cancellation ####

+processes an incoming "action cancellation" message from the attached UI asking the toolkit to cancel a given operation.

 (t.b.w.)